UMM-CSci-3601/3601-lab4-mongo/LABTASKS.md

 ## Workflow and Continuous Integration

-You should organize your work into features, where each feature is an _epic_ in ZenHub.
+You should organize your work into features, where each feature is an (small) epic or a single story in ZenHub.
 Each feature should "slice the cake", including server implementation and testing, Angular implementation and testing, and end-to-end testing.

 :warning: Keep the features as small and focussed as possible.
 Otherwise things like code reviews become a huge burden,